whutchinson98/ontario-covid-case-updates/README.md

 # ontario-covid-case-updates
-A python script that scraps the ontario and london ontario website and provides you with useful statistics on covid-19
+A python script that scraps the ontario website and provides you with useful statistics on covid-19

 ##Setup:
 1. run `pipenv install` to get dependencies